arm-developer-tools/windowsperf/wperf/README.md

 #### Sampling for `ld_spec` event which, by looking at counting is dominant (at least for `imix` metrics)

 Let's sample the `ld_spec` event.
-Please note that you can specify the process image name and PDB file name with `--pdb_file python_d.pdb` and `--image_name python_d.exe`.
-In our case `wperf` is able to deduce image name (same as PE file name) and PDB file from PR file name.
+Please note that you can specify the process image name and PDB filename with `--pdb_file python_d.pdb` and `--image_name python_d.exe`.
+In our case `wperf` is able to deduce image name (same as PE filename) and PDB file from PR filename.

 We can stop sampling by pressing `Ctrl-C` in the `wperf` console or we can end the process we are sampling.